Hunger in the ozarks

 Reducing Services: Some member agencies experience economic conditions and other circumstances that impact their ability to provide food and services.

 - 20 percent of member agencies reported they had to cut back on services in the past 12 months

 Feeding America embarked on the Map the Meal Gap study to identify the need for food within each community across the nation.
 The goal of this study was to provide a clearer picture of need in southwest Missouri in order to help Ozarks Food Harvest strategically plan for food assistance programs that best support southwest Missourians in need.

-Families in Wright County struggle with hunger the most — they have food insecurity rates around 17.6 percent!
-Other counties with higher-than-average food insecurity rates are Cedar, Howell, Oregon, Ozark, Shannon and Taney.
+Families in Ozark County struggle with hunger the most — they have food insecurity rates around 17.9 percent.
+Other counties with higher-than-average food insecurity rates are Texas, Wright, Oregon, Shannon, Taney and Pulaski.
 In fact, Pulaski County is home to many families who are not eligible for any federal assistance.
-There is no government safety-net to help more than 35 percent of the food insecure families through hard times.
+There is no government safety-net to help more than 41 percent of the food insecure families through hard times.

-In Douglas, Hickory, Oregon and Shannon counties, more than 26 percent of all children worry about where their next meal will come from.
-Many of these children eat free meals at school and their families receive SNAP (food stamps) and WIC benefits; however, 19 percent of food insecure children in southwest Missouri are not eligible.
-That means 10,300 children in Ozarks Food Harvest’s service area must rely on charitable assistance, such as OFH, to eat their next meal.
+In Hickory, Oregon, Ozark and Texas counties, more than 23 percent of all children worry about where their next meal will come from.
+Many of these children eat free meals at school and their families receive SNAP (food stamps) and WIC benefits; however, 21 percent of food insecure children in southwest Missouri are not eligible.
+That means 10,600 children in Ozarks Food Harvest’s service area must rely on charitable assistance, such as OFH, to eat their next meal.

 MISSOURI HUNGER ATLAS